inveniosoftware/datacite/docs/index.rst

         </a>
     </p>

-Python API wrapper for the DataCite Metadata Store API.
+Python API wrapper for the DataCite Metadata Store API and DataCite XML generation.

 Installation
 ============